mlochbaum/mlochbaum.github.io/index.markdown

 reading and writing wave files, a large collection of IIR filters, and sound synthesis tools.

+Since this is more of a library than an application, documentation is provided only in the form of comments in the source files.

 ## JScripts
 Various J scripts not large enough to merit an entire repository.

 ## vim-earl-grey
 Earl Grey is a compile-to-Javascript language with (in my opinion) a very elegant design.
 I hope to work with it more in the future.
-This repository is a vimscript code for highlighting it.
-Harder than it sounds, since the grammar used from highlighting is far from context-free!
+This repository contains vimscript code for highlighting it.
+Harder than it sounds, since the grammar used for highlighting is far from context-free!

 # Collaborations